Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Introduction

 \subsection{Research objectives}

 In this paper, we study sentence-level identification of the 19 values in the refined Schwartz continuum as a concrete formulation of human value detection.
 We focus on the English, machine-translated release of the dataset used in the ValueEval'24 shared task \citep{Mirzakhmedova2024}, where each sentence from news articles or political manifestos is annotated for the presence of each value and for whether the value is portrayed as attained or constrained.
-Following prior work on value detection \citep{Kiesel2023,Mirzakhmedova2024}, we collapse the stance information into a single binary label per value and additionally define a \emph{moral presence} variable indicating whether any value is annotated as present in a sentence.
-This yields two related prediction problems: (i) binary detection of moral presence and (ii) multi-label detection of the 19 values.
+Following prior work on value detection \citep{Kiesel2023,Mirzakhmedova2024}, we collapse the \emph{stance} information (attained vs.\ constrained) into a single binary label per value and \emph{keep} the full 19-dimensional label space.
+In addition, we define a derived \emph{moral presence} variable indicating whether any value is annotated as present in a sentence.
+This yields two related prediction problems that we study \emph{in parallel}, rather than reducing one to the other: (i) binary detection of moral presence and (ii) multi-label detection of the 19 values.

-Our overarching goal is to understand how well current transformer-based and instruction-tuned language models can detect refined Schwartz values at the sentence level under strong class imbalance and an 8\,GB single-GPU constraint.
+Our overarching goal is to understand how well current transformer-based and instruction-tuned language models can detect refined Schwartz values at the sentence level under strong class imbalance, targeting a deployment setting where only a single consumer-grade GPU is available.
 We structure this goal into four research questions (RQ1--RQ4):

-\begin{enumerate}[label=RQ\arabic*.,leftmargin=2em] \item Can we reliably detect the presence of moral content in single sentences? \item Does a moral-presence gate (hierarchical) help over a direct multi-label value detector on the 19-way Schwartz value detection task, under matched compute? \item Which lightweight auxiliary signals help under an 8\,GB GPU constraint? \item How do supervised DeBERTa models compare to instruction-tuned open LLMs (7--9B parameters) and their ensembles? \end{enumerate}
+\begin{enumerate}[label=RQ\arabic*.,leftmargin=2em] \item Can we reliably detect the presence of moral content in single sentences? \item Does a moral-presence gate (hierarchical) help over a direct multi-label value detector on the 19-way Schwartz value detection task, under matched compute? \item Which lightweight auxiliary signals help under a fixed single-GPU compute budget? \item How do supervised DeBERTa models compare to instruction-tuned open LLMs (7--9B parameters) and their ensembles? \end{enumerate}

+Throughout, the 19-way multi-label task is our main target: the presence variable $z_s$ is introduced as an auxiliary signal with its own evaluation (RQ1) and as a potential gate in hierarchical architectures (RQ2), but we always report and discuss results on the full 19-value prediction problem.

 We make three main contributions.
 First, we operationalise a sentence-level \emph{moral presence} task on the ValueEval'24 data and show that it is learnable with positive-class $F_1$ around 0.74 using DeBERTa-based classifiers, despite sparse and often implicit cues.
 Second, we perform a controlled comparison between direct multi-label value detectors and hierarchical pipelines in which a presence gate filters sentences before value prediction.
 Under a realistic 8\,GB GPU budget, we find that presence gating does not clearly outperform direct prediction, suggesting that gate recall can become a bottleneck for downstream values.
 Third, we systematically explore lightweight auxiliary signals---short-range context, psycholinguistic and moral lexica, and topic features---and small ensembles of supervised encoders and instruction-tuned LLMs.
 Our best configuration is a soft-voting ensemble of DeBERTa-based models enriched with such signals, which significantly outperforms individual models and medium-scale LLM baselines on macro-$F_1$.